|Thomas Hardy in 1914 (Photo by E.O. Hoppe)|

 Composers such as Ralph Vaughan Williams and Benjamin Britten have found Hardy's verse appealing, too.
 Some of the best settings are by British composer Gerald Finzi; I've included a recording of one of his songs below.

-- Richard Burton reading "The Voice"
+- AUDIO: Richard Burton reading "The Voice"

 - An overview of Hardy's verse from the Poetry Foundation

 - AUDIO: Roderick Williams sings Finzi's setting of "To Lizbie Browne"